The following article by Dr. David Frawley was first published by Zee News

 Using Ayurveda along with Yoga helps us gain complete harmony and balance in body and mind so that we can discover our true Self that is one with all.

-Most people today practice Yoga, particularly asana and pranayama, for health benefits, extending to meditation for its ability to improve our psychological wellbeing.
+Most people today practice Yoga, particularly asana and pranayama, for health benefits, extending to mantra, mindfulness and meditation to improve our psychological wellbeing.

 What we may not know is that the healing aspect of Yoga is traditionally based upon Ayurveda, India’s ancient natural healing tradition, which developed out of the philosophy of Yoga as its medical application.

 Today, Yoga has spread worldwide and Ayurveda is following in its footsteps as part of Yoga’s healing practices.
 Ayurveda also remains one of the main medical systems licensed and widely practiced in India today.
-The Yoga-Ayurveda connection is becoming prominent once again as people learn how these two Vedic disciplines rest upon one another.
+The Yoga-Ayurveda connection is becoming prominent once again as people learn how these two Vedic disciplines rest upon one another, with Ayurveda as the healing aspect of Yoga.

-Yoga was originally designed as the Vedic sadhana tradition to promote Self-realisation through control of the mind, as in teachings of Patanjali’s Yoga Sutras and the Bhagavad Gita.
-Ayurveda was designed as the Vedic tradition of healing for body and mind as in the Charaka Samhita and Sushruta Samhita, the two oldest Ayurvedic texts.
+Yoga was originally designed as the Vedic sadhana tradition to promote Self-realisation through control of the mind, as in teachings of Rishi Patanjali’s Yoga Sutras and Sri Krishna’s, Bhagavad Gita.
+Ayurveda was designed as the Vedic tradition of healing for body and mind as described in the Charaka Samhita and Sushruta Samhita, the two oldest Ayurvedic texts.

 Yoga and Ayurveda overlap as part of a Vedic wisdom approach to the whole of life.
 Yet, over time both systems have undergone their own developments and diversifications, so that many people, including Yoga teachers, may not understand their connections, or how to use them together.